Austin City Limits Music Festival Trolls Fans With Amazing 2017 Lineup Announcement

 — haley (@haleyisabel15) May 4, 2017

-The quote was a lyric from Jay-Z’s “Encore”, which some fans picked up on, but it wasn’t until the Austin City Limits Festival posted the updated lineup with Jay-Z’s name at the top and a gif of Jay-Z on their Twitter timeline that it was confirmed – the rap superstar was coming to town.
-Well played, ACL Festival, well played.
+The quote was a lyric from Jay-Z’s “Encore,” which some fans picked up on, but it wasn’t until the Austin City Limits Festival posted the updated lineup with Jay-Z’s name at the top and a gif of Jay-Z on their Twitter timeline that it was confirmed: the rap superstar was coming to town.

 The rap royalty is now listed among the powerhouse acts that will be showing up in Austin over the course of the festival, including the Red Hot Chili Peppers, Chance the Rapper, and the Killers.
-The ACL Festival is held at Zilker Park in Austin, TX, and lasts for six days, broken up over two 3-day weekends.
+The ACL Festival is held at Zilker Park in Austin, Texas, and lasts for six days, broken up over two, three-day weekends.
 The dates for this year’s event are October 6-8 and 13-15.

 [Featured Image by Theo Wargo/Getty Images]